anbox-cloud/discourse-docs/ref/application-manifest.md

 <a name="instance-type"></a>
 ## Instance type

 Similar to other clouds, Anbox Cloud describes the amount of resources that are available to a single instance with an *instance type*.
 An instance type is a name that is mapped to a set of resources.
-This allows to have an easy abstraction when referring to resource requirements of Anbox Cloud instances or particular applications.
+This allows to have an easy abstraction when referring to resource requirements of instances or particular applications.

 Anbox Cloud offers the following instance types: